-6 Romantic (and Trendy) Chicago Spots for that Crucial First Date
+6 Romantic (and Trendy) Chicago Spots for That Crucial First Date

 Whether it's a casual meet-up, a heart-fluttering full-tilt swoon, or a lucky, lucky chance to reveal your true intentions, why wing that first date?
-We've put together a tidy little list of six no-miss Chicago watering holes and cozy restaurants to breeze through the ritual.
+We've put together a tidy little list of six can't-miss Chicago watering holes and cozy restaurants to breeze through the ritual.

 First dates, and first impressions on dates, can fizzle or ignite interest in 20 minutes or less, according to a Texas University study.
 And a 2009 speed-dating survey from the University of Indiana showed decisions about pursuing a love-thing (or sample and move on), are made within seconds.
-Who pays is still a sore spot: In an NBCnews.com study of over 17,000 singles, 44 percent of men said they would dump a woman if she didn’t offer to chip in on dates, and 44 percent of women were annoyed(!) when asked to pay.
-Here’s a novel solve: settle that upfront.
+Who pays is still a sore spot: In an NBCnews.com study of more than 17,000 singles, 44 percent of men said they would dump a woman if she didn’t offer to chip in on dates, and 44 percent of women were annoyed(!) when asked to pay.
+Here’s a novel solution: Settle that up front.

 Those stats shocked us.
 But we kept wondering where these people coupled up.
 Now, this is unscientific, but doesn’t it figure that the way to gain some evolutionary advantage on the first meeting-of-the-minds is a stellar venue?
 Natch.
 And Chicago has them in spades.

-One caveat: These six aren’t bullet-proof, that is, we can’t guarantee that great food and superb ambiance can overcome date bombs like flirting with the cutie at another table, licking your plate, self-absorbed chatter about your exes, or texting-while-wooing.
+One caveat: These six aren’t bulletproof; that is, we can’t guarantee that great food and superb ambiance can overcome date bombs like flirting with the cutie at another table, licking your plate, self-absorbed chatter about your exes, or texting-while-wooing.
 Barring that (please), perhaps one of these spots could nudge you into the Second Date Finals and not exiled (yet) to the “friend” zone.